BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 8. Sharing options

-User might want to share links with colleagues or send a link to themselves for later use.
+A User might want to share links with colleagues or send a link to themselves for later use.

 <div class="image-container">